TaoK/PoorMansTSqlFormatter/README.md

     parens in compatibility level 90 vs table hints without "WITH" keyword in compatibility level 80), no approach has been decided.
 For now, table hints without WITH are considered to be arguments to a function.
+* Settings may not be correctly maintained across major upgrades of SSMS and Visual Studio

 ### Known Issues / Todo